CSS-Windows/WindowsDiag/UEX/WMI/Readme.md

 ## WMI-Collect

-## WMI-Collect.zip Purpose: collect WMI relevant data
+Description: collect WMI relevant data

 If WMI is functional it collects:
 - More details about running processes